Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: The Morava stabilizer group

 \subsection{The isomorphism of $\Sn_2$ and $\Sn_{\cC}$}

 As opposed to the Honda formal group law, it is the $[-2]$-series of the formal group law $F_{\mathcal{C}}$ which has a nice presentation.
-The following result is proved in \myref{minustwomod2} of Section \ref{sec:appC}. \begin{lem}\mylabel{-2} Let $\cC$ be the super-singular elliptic curve defined by (\ref{C}).
-If $F_{\mathcal{C}}$ is the associated formal group law, then
+The following result is proved in \fullref{minustwomod2} of \fullref{sec:appC}. \begin{lem} Let $\cC: y^2+y=x^3$ be defined over a field of characteristic two.
+If $F_{\mathcal{C}}$ is the associated formal group law, then $[-2]_{F_{\mathcal{C}}}(x) = x^4$. \end{lem}